Piano was not something Miriam Rice loved right away.

 Miriam playing the piano on stage.

 It wasn’t until high school that Rice realized she could enjoy playing the piano.
-Her band director from high school, Harrod Frazi, was instrumental in helping her develop a passion for music.
-He taught her classical piano, but also jazz band on the side, and his encouragement made a difference.
+Her band director from high school, Harold Frazee, was instrumental in helping her develop a passion for music.
+He taught her jazz piano, and jazz band on the side, and his encouragement made a difference.

 “He said, ‘Well, I assume you’re going to do something in music as a career,’” Rice said.
 “That’s the first time someone acknowledged that to me.
 It gave me so much confidence.
 I realized I want to do music as a career.”